 The Beckly Centre offer a number of activities for those with disabilities or have additional needs:

-- Autumn Weekend Sessions, 10.30am-3.30pm - These include lots of fun play and social activities including arts, crafts, music, drama, games and sports to name but a few.
+- Weekend / Holiday Sessions, 10.30am-3.30pm - These include lots of fun play and social activities including arts, crafts, music, drama, games and sports to name but a few.
 The sensory space, ball pool and soft play space is also available to use.

 - Adult Social Group, Monday's, 7pm-9pm, £5 per session - Drop in session with activities including games and quiz evenings, arts and crafts, cooking, trips and meals out.